denis1stomin/azure-cost-reporter/README.md

 Simple open source Azure Function app which monthly reports costs for a list of Azure subscriptions to a Slack channel.
 The application uses Azure Subscription Cost API to retrieve Azure subscription consumption data.
 It is a good sample application which can be easily customized according to your needs :)

-## How to deploy the app using Azure CLI on Linux or Portal
+## How to deploy the app using Azure CLI in Linux or Cloud Shell environment

 First you need to create a service principal and assign "Cost Management Reader" role to it for a number of interesting azure subscriptions which you want to get cost reports for.
 Default azure-cli subscription is used in the example below.
 But you can set any subscription you want to monitor.
 * `az ad sp create-for-rbac --name azure-cost-reporter --skip-assignment` (create service principal (aka app registration))